eddieperez1/Amazon_Vine_Analysis/README.md

 ## Results

-Vine reviews are paid and non-Vine reviews are non-paid.
+Vine reviews are paid and non-Vine reviews are unpaid.
 ![Results of Paid vs Unpaid](/screenshots/Results%20of%20paid%20vs%20unpaid.PNG)

 ### Summary of Results